didwhddks/2023-NTHU-Parallel-Programming/project/readme.md

 **Matrix Chain Product Problem** is an optimization problem for finding parentheses of the matrix chain that gives the minimum total number of multiplications necessary to compute the product of the matrix chain.

 Suppose that a chain of three or more matrices to be multiplied is given.
-The total number of multiplications may vary depending on the order of multiplication as depicted below.
+The total number of multiplications required might vary depending on the order of multiplication as depicted below.

 ![pic](src/chain.png)